systopia/hiorg/README.md

   * Qualifications
 * Adds a relationship type for synchronizing *HiOrg-Server* group memberships in *HiOrg-Server* organisations
+* Adds an activity type for synchronizing volunteer hours of *HiOrg-Server* users
 * Utilizes the [*Identity Tracker*](https://github.com/systopia/de.systopia.identitytracker) extension
   for tracking *HiOrg-Server* user IDs on CiviCRM contacts